 Denial of Service (DoS), where computer systems and networks are flooded with traffic in an effort to overload them and disrupt normal, legitimate activity.

-Malware, including Ransomware, Spyware, Trojan-ware, and Worms.
+Malware, including Ransomware, Spyware, Trojan-ware, Malvertising, and Worms.
 These are commonly delivered by Phishing efforts through e-mail or Smishing via text messages tricking people to click a link that downloads malware or reveals login credentials.

 Third-Party and Supply Chain Attacks, where attackers infect trusted suppliers of applications and services and use them to gain access to your cyber assets.